Weights and Measures (Spirit of the West album)

-Like other such artists, Spirit of the West moved to an independent label for their subsequent albums.
+Following this album, Spirit of the West were dropped from their record label.
+They moved to an independent label for their subsequent albums.
 Warner released a greatest hits compilation by the band, Hit Parade, in 1999, but the band did not release an album of new material until Star Trails in 2004.

 Track listing

 All songs written by John Mann and Geoffrey Kelly.